-So again, I just want to cover, I can zoom in so close and render a nice sharp edges.
-So, you can see how useful the spline shader is for keeping your text and logo material workflow entirely inside of Cinema 4D.
+So have fun and I'll see you next week.
 Don't want to wait until next week to learn something new?
-No problem.
+No problem!
 Here are other ways to feed your creative brain to keep you busy in the meantime.
-You can check out my other courses in the library, visit my website, eyedesyn.com for more tutorials, subscribe to my YouTube channel to be alerted when I post a new video, join my Facebook page for daily Mo-Graph inspiration, and keep up to date on all my latest Mo-Graph creations on Instagram.
+You can check out my other courses in the library, visit my website, eyedesyn.com for more tutorials, subscribe to my YouTube channel to be alerted when I post a new video.
+Join my Facebook page for daily Mo-Graph inspiration, and keep up to date on all my latest Mo-Graph creations on Instagram.

 Thanks for watching!
 And I'll see you here again next week.